parenthealth/ssr_parenthood_physical-activity/README.md

 This repository contains the code for the analysis in the paper entitled "The effect of parenthood on weekly physical activity in four OECD countries – A longitudinal analysis" which is published under open access in [Social Sciences Research](https://www.sciencedirect.com/science/article/pii/S0049089X25001668).

 The data for this analysis comes from harmonized data from four longitudinal household surveys: the Household, Income and Labour Dynamics [HILDA](https://melbourneinstitute.unimelb.edu.au/hilda) for Australia, the Panel Study of Income Dynamics [PSID](https://psidonline.isr.umich.edu/) for the U.S., the Swiss Household Panel [SHP](https://forscenter.ch/projekte/swiss-household-panel/?lang=de) for Switzerland and the Socio-Economic Panel [SOEP](https://www.diw.de/en/diw_01.c.615551.en/research_infrastructure__socio-economic_panel__soep.html) for Germany.
 Harmonization of covariates was achieved by adapting procedures from [Turek et al. 2021](https://academic.oup.com/esr/article/37/3/505/6168670).
-Please referto the [CPF project](https://cpfdata.com/) for details.
+Please refer to the [CPF project](https://cpfdata.com/) for details.
 After harmonization and preparation of the data sets, we were able to analyze a sample of N=111,331 person-years over a time period from 1999-2019 (20 years).

 ---